GianlucaVeschi/GianlucaVeschi/README.md

 ### Hi there 👋
-I'm a software engineer from Italy trying to combine my passions for Software development, Finance and Geopolitics
+I'm a software engineer from Italy currently working in Berlin (Germany).

 ⚡ I have been developing actively since 2018 and have since then worked in Hamburg (Germany) and Shanghai (China).